Text Relay and Next Generation Text

 NGT will be available on home, office, and mobile phone lines from BT and other phone providers.

-NGT will offer advanced features when you're using the NGT App, including alternatives to the 18001/18002 prefix, dedicated textphones, Voice Carry Over (VCO), and Hearing Carry Over (HCO).
-And it will support these features if you don't use the NGT App.
+NGT will offer advanced features when you're using the NGT Lite, including alternatives to the 18001/18002 prefix, dedicated textphones, Voice Carry Over (VCO), and Hearing Carry Over (HCO).
+And it will support these features if you don't use NGT Lite.

 We're introducing TextNumbers an alternative to the 18002 prefix.
 These TextNumbers don't replace the 18002 prefix as callers can chose either to dial the TextNumber or 18002 followed by your phone number.